Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 2. Select the authorization transaction you want to cancel by clicking the checkbox on the left.
     The editing toolbar is displayed.
 3. Click the [Cancel] button.   <!---was passsiert dann-->
    A confirmation message is displayed.
-The status of the authorization transaction has changed to *Success*.
+The status of the authorization transaction remains at *Success*.
-   You can now follow up this case under the menu entry *Refunds*. <!-----Stefan ist das richtig?--->
+   You can now follow up this case under the menu entry *Cancellations and chargebacks*. <!-----Stefan ist das richtig?--->